Nigerian senator ‘flew poor street trader to UK in organ-harvesting plot’

 Ike Ekweremadu and his wife were ‘significant figures’ in Nigerian society, court told

-A Nigerian senator and his wife plotted to bring a poor street trader to the UK to harvest his kidney for their daughter in exchange for up to £7,000 and the promise of a better life, a court has heard.
+A senior Nigerian politician plotted to transport a poor street trader to the UK to donate a kidney to his daughter in exchange for up to £7,000 and the promise of a better life, a court has heard.

+The then-deputy president of the Nigerian Senate is on trial at the Old Bailey alongside his wife Beatrice Ekweremadu, 56, their 25-year-old daughter Sonia and medical “middleman” Dr Obinna Obeta.

-It is claimed Sonia Ekweremadu was to have been the recipient of his kidney in a transplant operation at the Royal Free Hospital in Hampstead, north London.
+It is claimed Sonia Ekweremadu was to have been the recipient of the victim’s kidney in an £80,000 private transplant operation at the Royal Free Hospital in Hampstead, north London.

 As part of the alleged plot, “elaborate” steps were taken to create the false impression that Sonia and her proposed donor were cousins, it is claimed.

-Opening their Old Bailey trial on Monday, Hugh Davies KC said Ike, 60, a senior senator in the Nigerian Parliament, and his 56-year-old wife were “significant figures” in Nigerian society.
+Opening their Old Bailey trial on Monday, Hugh Davies KC said Ike Ekweremadu and his wife were powerful figures in Nigerian society.

-“His status and influence had produced a significant degree of wealth.
-They had international connections,” the prosecutor said.

-“There are, however, certain things that money and status cannot guarantee in any family and they include good health.”
+But all their status, influence, wealth and international connections could not guarantee the good health of their family, jurors were told.

-Sonia had a “significant and deteriorating” kidney condition which could be managed through dialysis but cured with a transplant, the court heard.
+Sonia had a “significant and deteriorating” kidney condition which could be managed through dialysis, but cured with a transplant.

-Mr Davies told jurors: “Most parents, whether powerful or not in society, will do whatever is necessary to alleviate suffering in their child.

-“The Ekweremadus were no different: the evidence – from downloads from their mobile phones, and wider actions – demonstrates a close, open and loving family each with an understandable and direct interest in Sonia’s medical treatment.”

-Mr Davies told jurors the case was not about their motivation but what the defendants were prepared to do to cure Sonia’s kidney condition.

-While it is lawful for someone to donate a kidney, it is criminal to reward someone for doing so, jurors heard.
+While it is lawful for someone to donate a kidney, it is criminal to reward someone for doing so, jurors were told.

-The donor, who cannot be identified for legal reasons, was allegedly recruited in Lagos, Nigeria.
+The Ekweremadus allegedly set about finding a donor, enlisting the help of Dr Obeta, a former medical school classmate of Ike’s brother Isaac “Diwe” Ekweremadu, who remains in Nigeria.

+In 2021, Dr Obeta had himself undergone a kidney transplant in the UK, with the donor travelling from Nigeria claiming to be his cousin, jurors were told.

+The following month, messages between Diwe Ekweremadu and Dr Obeta – forwarded to Ike – revealed that potential donors would travel for screening at a lab in the capital city, Abuja.

+The 21-year-old donor was among them, having been recruited by an acquaintance at a Lagos street market who turned out to be Dr Obeta’s kidney donor, the court was told.

-At the time he was making a few pounds a day selling telephone parts from a cart in public markets, the court heard.
+At the time, he was making just a few pounds a day selling telephone parts from a cart.

+Mr Davies said that the young man’s account was that he believed he was being taken to London to work and the tests were for a visa.

+The prosecutor said Dr Obeta was controlling the process in Nigeria and regularly updating Diwe Ekweremadu, who was, in turn, updating his family.

 Mr Davies said other potential donors in Nigeria had been reviewed for suitability before he was identified.